 Before organisations introduced IoT technology into their operations, the process of collecting data was based upon observed judgement and intuition.
 But, thanks to innovations, data is more accurate and instantly available.
 This type of digital transformation to help modernize and build smarter infrastructure is expected to cost the utilities sector $14 billion per year throughout 2023.

 Introducing IoT alongside asset management solutions can have many benefits for the production of utilities, including:

 Proactively approaching maintenance

 Helping to grow the use of renewables such as wind turbines and solar panels

 Providing a more holistic customer-centric approach

-Using low-cost sensors in your energy production can also benefit your workers in the field.
+Using low-cost sensors in your energy production can also benefit workers in the field.
 The ability to instantly access real-time data from a mobile device can have both financial and time-management benefits.
-By installing IoT devices on essential equipment and infrastructure, you are able to provide each field worker with a real-time view that helps them to determine a proactive approach to repairs and maintenance.
+By installing IoT devices on essential equipment and infrastructure, field workers can gain a real-time view that helps them to determine a proactive approach to repairs and maintenance.

-This approach is achievable with data such as an asset’s condition, age and location.
-All of which is stored in your centralised AMS, with the aim to offer a more realistic view of each asset’s health and determine the impact it has on safety, reliability and risk to your bottom line.
+This approach is achievable with data such as an asset’s condition, age, and location.
+All of which is stored in a centralized asset management database, with the aim to offer a more realistic view of each asset’s health and determine the impact it has on safety, reliability, and risk to a company’s bottom line.